Bärnbach

 Today the coal mine is closed, because it is uneconomical.

 Population

 Culture and Sightseeings

 Magnet of tourism is the Church of Saint Barbara (patron of miners) which was built in 1948 and was renovated by Friedensreich Hundertwasser in 1987.

 There is museum of history and technique of glass manufacturing in the "Stölzle Oberglas" company and a museum of castles in the castle "Altkainach".

 Infrastructure

-Bärnbach has a small railway station, connecting it with Köflach and Graz.